jadecobra/python_tdd_exercises/source/functions/functions_w_input.rst

         └── return first_input, last_input
             return 'first'    , 'last'

-* The bad thing about giving arguments this way is that they always have to be in the order in the :ref:`function definition<how to make a function that takes input>` or I get something different.
-The good thing with giving arguments this way is I do not need to know the names of the arguments.
+* The bad thing about giving arguments this way, is I must use the exact same order in the :ref:`function definition<how to make a function that takes input>` when I make a :ref:`call a function<how to call a function with input>` or I get something different.
+The good thing about giving arguments this way is I do not need to know the names of the arguments.
 I add an :ref:`assertion<what is an assertion?>` to show this

   .. code-block:: python
     :lineno-start: 61